Contact Us

 • In this case, probabilistic Bell state measurement stations are used.
 These are made up of single photon detectors and beam splitters.

 The Bell state measurement stations are used for the elementary entanglement generation protocol and the entanglement swapping protocol.
-In addition to the above hardware, Alice’s and Bob’s nodes will also use quantum random number generators (QRNGs) to provide true randomness for carrying out BBM92, one of the canonical entanglement-based Advanced Secure Communications protocols.
+In addition to the above hardware, Alice’s and Bob’s nodes will also use quantum random number generators (QRNGs) to provide true randomness for carrying out BBM92, one of the canonical entanglement-based Quantum Secure Communications protocols.
 In BBM92, QRNGs are used to generate secure cryptographic keys by providing true randomness at a certain step of the protocol: measurement basis selection.
-True randomness is essential for ensuring the security of Advanced Secure Communications, not only for the security against eavesdropping but also for ensuring the cryptographic keys generated are not susceptible to predictive algorithms or any known pattern analysis.
+True randomness is essential for ensuring the security of Quantum Secure Communications, not only for the security against eavesdropping but also for ensuring the cryptographic keys generated are not susceptible to predictive algorithms or any known pattern analysis.

-There are two important things to note about entanglement-based advanced secure network hardware.
+There are two important things to note about entanglement-based quantum network hardware.
 First, while repeaters (the intermediary nodes used to extend the distance of distributed entanglement) are not commercially available off-the-shelf, the components that they consist of are.
 Second, hardware used by these networks can differ in types of components used as well as the makes, models and vendors of those components.

 Components will continue to evolve, and the requirements for each network will differ, so that there may never be a completely uniform set of components used for all entanglement-based networks.
 While there may never be complete uniformity, standardization, management software, and the implementation of best practices will ensure a smooth evolution of components into the future.

-Advanced Secure Networking Software
+Quantum Networking Software

 This example is relatively simple.
 In networks with many more nodes and in more complex topologies, there will be myriad possible paths for distributing entanglement between end users.
 With so many hardware components and protocols required to distribute entanglement, control and orchestration software will be vital to keeping the network running smoothly.
 Software is needed to configure, manage, run and utilize entanglement-based networks efficiently and effectively.
-Even for very simple entanglement-based advanced secure networks like this example, with relatively few components, it's nearly impossible to manually configure and manage hardware for applications such as Advanced Secure Communication.
+Even for very simple entanglement-based quantum networks like this example, with relatively few components, it's nearly impossible to manually configure and manage hardware for applications such as Quantum Secure Communication.
 This software handles other important entanglement distribution-related tasks such as transmission and routing of information in real-world scenarios that must be responsive to noise, photon loss, and probabilistic protocols.
 Retransmitting information in response to these real-world scenarios, and at multiple layers of the stack, is critical.

-Additionally, while this network example was relatively simple - with only one path between Alice and Bob - there could be many paths to choose from.
+Additionally, while this network example is relatively simple - with only one path between Alice and Bob - there could be many paths to choose from.
 Software can be used to select pathing that optimizes for factors like security and throughput.
-Advanced secure networks will vary greatly in terms of hardware deployed, and thus it's also vital that the software used to manage the network be hardware agnostic - giving the network the most flexibility for expanding the network and adding or upgrading hardware components.
+Quantum networks will vary greatly in terms of hardware deployed, and thus it's also vital that the software used to manage the network be hardware agnostic - giving the network the most flexibility for expanding the network and adding or upgrading hardware components.

 • The physical layer is used to attempt entanglement generation.